pwyatt521/TimerSmart/README.md

-# TimerSmart
+# How to use TimerSmart
-Timer that is personalizable for studying, reading, and working out.